datastax/pulsar-helm-chart/README.md

     adminPassword: "F3LVqnxqMmkCQkvyPdJiwXodqQncK@"
 ```

-Once in to the keycloak UI, you can follow the instructions from [keycloak](https://www.keycloak.org/docs/latest/getting_started/#logging-into-the-admin-console)
-to login and create the `pulsar` realm.
-The realm name should match the configured realm name located at
+Once in to the keycloak UI, you can view the `pulsar` realm.
+Note that the realm name must match the configured realm
-`.Values.keycloakRealm`.
-If you do override the realm name, the configured `openIDAllowedTokenIssuers` fields for the
-broker, brokerSts, proxy, and function configurations will need to be updated, as the realm name is part of the issuer
-claim, which must be an exact match in order for the token to pass validation.
+name (`.Values.keycloak.realm`) for the OpenID Connect plugin to work properly.

 The OpenID Connect plugin uses the `sub` (subject) claim from the JWT as the role used for authorization within Pulsar.
 In order to get Keycloak to generate the JWT for a client with the right `sub`, you can create a special "mapper" that
 is a "Hardcoded claim" mapping claim name `sub` to a claim value that is the disired role, like `superuser`.
+The default
+config installed by this helm chart provides examples of how to add custom mapper protocols to clients.

 #### Retrieving and Using a token from Keycloak with Pulsar Admin CLI
 After creating your realm and client, you can retrieve a token.
 In order to generate a token that will have an allowed